-In the arts studio cabin at the front of this beach-top school, five artists-in-residence (A.I.R.s) work and teach.
+In the arts studio cabin at the front of the beach-top Palm Bay, five artists-in-residence (A.I.R.s) work and teach.
 In exchange for the use of the space, the equipment and the materials, the artists work directly with the school’s Young Arts Leaders (YALs) and increasingly, with teachers and staff at drop-in sessions, such as the Clay Club.
 We were lucky enough to visit this multi-functional space and talk with two of the artists as well as watching the YALs working on their ‘Arts Leader’ screen print t-shirts.

 Artist-in-resident Sara Jackson, a Fine Arts graduate, talked about being inspired by spaces.
 She had created art from sail cloth and worked in the nearby caves and other seaside spaces.